- THEIR DIFFERENT ROLES

 In 1603, Queen Elizabeth of England died and James VI King of Scots, son of Mary Queen of Scots, became King of England.
 The previous year, Elizabeth had asked James for help in Ireland and, among others, the Earl of Argyll offered to raise three companies.
 He named their captains as John Dubh MacConnochie Campbell, Tutor of Inverawe, MacDonald of Glencoe and Campbell of Glenlyon.

 The two Clans first became undeniably opposed in the national Civil Wars of the 17th century.
-However, the majority of Clan Donald who ravaged Argyll, following a defeat of the government and Campbell forces at Inverlochy in 1645, were of the Irish Clan Donald (Clan Donnell of Antrim), led by Alastair MacColla from Colonsay.
-MacColla herded a whole community in Argyll, including women and children, into a barn and burned them alive.
+However, the majority of Clan Donald who ravaged Argyll, following a defeat of the government and Campbell forces at Inverlochy in 1645, were of the Irish Clan Donald (Clan Donnell of Antrim), led by Alastair MacColla from Colonsay. in 1647 MacColla herded a whole community of over 100 Campbells in Argyll, mostly women and children, into the "Barn of Bones" (Sabhal nan Cnamh) and burned them alive.
 His kinsman, Campbell of Ardchattan, lent him boats to cross Loch Etive so as to get him out of Argyll.
 Months later, when MacColla was being chased by the Marquess of Argyll and the government troops, he escaped to Ireland, leaving a garrison in Dunaverty, a stronghold in Kintyre.
 This included some young MacDougalls.
 After a siege, the garrison surrendered for lack of water on promise of their lives.
 But a bloodthirsty minister on the staff of Argyll, the equivalent then of a Party Agent for the Covenanting government, ordered them all slaughtered.
 These incidents were typical of the attrocities on both sides in the Civil War, and which lie behind much of the subsequent ill will.

 In 1715 MacDonald of Keppoch, a neighboring Chieftain to Glencoe, found himself going into battle for the Jacobite cause beside the son of Campbell of Glenlyon whose father had commanded the government troops at the Massacre of Glencoe 22 years earlier.
 The two young men "buried the hatchet" and swore to be brothers in arms, fighting side by side in the Battle of Sheriffmuir.
 Their example, so near to the events which caused the conflict, stands in marked contrast to the silly rancour which some promote today.